Verdant Potager

 I first found the scent of Verdant Potager on such a morning.

-Lavender stood taller at the garden’s edge, serene and watchful as ever, her purple wands nodding slowly in the breeze.
-And above it all, the pale shimmer of eucalyptus leaves flickered in the early light, sprinkling a clean aromatic hush over the beds below.
+Lavender stood taller at the garden’s edge, serene and watchful as ever, her purple wands attracting long-tongued bees.
+And above it all, bright clementines nod in the soft dawn breeze, their sun-warmed skins glowing like small lantern orbs among the leaves, keeping quiet watch.

 Back at the workbench the wax melted slow and golden, as it always does when the plants have something to say.
-Into the pot went the garden’s morning — lavender’s soft calm, chamomile’s honeyed whisper, the lively zinging brightness of lemon verbena, the cool lift of mint, and the silvery clarity of eucalyptus.
+Into the pot went the garden’s morning — lavender’s soft calm, chamomile’s honeyed whisper, the lively zinging brightness of lemon verbena, the cool lift of mint, and the juicy sweetness of clementines.

 For a moment the whole room smelled like sunlight spilling over a walled garden.

-When the candle cooled, it carried that morning within it — a breath of green leaves and pale blossoms, fresh herbs gathered in the hush before the world awakens.
+When the candle cooled, it carried that morning within it — a breath of green leaves and pale aromatics, fresh herbs gathered in the hush of sunrise.
 Light it, and the garden gate opens once more: mint rustling along the path, chamomile smiling quietly at your feet, lavender swaying slow beneath the brightening sky.

 It is the scent of the old kitchen garden itself — tended with patience, gathered with care, and always ready to share its quiet enchantments with those who arrive early enough to listen.